The Three Trainings and Eightfold Path in Daily Life

 - Intention.
 So the strong intention to try to remember.

 - Familiarity.
-Familiarity means like if you’re taking notes or you read this on my website, you read it over and over again.
+Familiarity develops through repetition.
+It is like if you’re taking notes or you read this on my website, you then read it over and over again.
 How do you learn anything in school?
 Six times seven – how do you remember that?
 You go over and over again until you remember it.
 So it’s the same process.
 Or learning a language.
 It’s the same process.
 It’s just through repetition, familiarity, and, in terms of dealing with our behavior, this intention.

 - Then you use alertness – the alarm system – to detect when you have lost your mindfulness and bring the attention back – get that mental hold again.